AlexAlexandreAlves/AlexAlexandreAlves/README.md

 #

-- 💼 Trabalho com Teste e Qualidade de Software
+- 💼 Worked by Software Quality Assurance.
-- 🤖 Automação de testes
+- 🤖 Automation tests: Test Cases, mental map and test codes.
-- 📚 Apaixonado por conhecimento
+- 📚 Always in search of knowledge
-- 👨‍💻 Curioso por novas tecnologias
+- 👨‍💻 Curious for new technologies

 #